fleetdm/fleet/handbook/product.md

 At the 🗣 Product office hours meeting, the product team weighs all requests.
 When the team weighs a request, it is prioritized or put to the side.

 The team prioritizes a request when the business perceives it as an immediate priority.
-When this happens, the team sets the request to be estimated or deferred within 5 business days.
+When this happens, the team sets the request to be estimated or deferred within five business days.

 The team puts a request to the side when the business perceives competing priorities as more pressing in the immediate moment.